-The Quality Assurance Plan, as well as the 2020 Quality Assurance and Utilization Management Annual Report were available to the Quality Assurance Committee and the Board of Directors during the first quarter of 2021.
+The Quality Assurance Plan, as well as the 2023 Quality Assurance and Utilization Management Annual Report were made available to members of the Quality Assurance Committee and the

+Board of Directors during the first quarter of 2024.
 All comments were incorporated into these documents and approved.
-Approval of the documents is signified by the Executive Medical Director, Hollis Seunarine, M.D. on behalf of the Quality Assurance Committee and the Board of Directors.
+Final approval of the documents is notated in the meeting minutes of the Quality Assurance Committee and the Board of Directors.